 The Economics of Quality: Getting More for Your Money

 When you're investing in permanent artwork, quality comes first.
-But cost matters too, especially when you're building a large collection or working on extensive pieces.
-This is where Tulum has an advantage.
+But cost matters too, especially when building a large collection or working on extensive pieces.

 The Real Math: When Travel Makes Financial Sense